MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/event-id-5120-cluster-shared-volume-troubleshooting-guidance.md

 3. If you see a few random events ID 5120 with an error of STATUS_CLUSTER_CSV_AUTO_PAUSE_ERROR or the error code c0130021, they can be safely ignored.
 We recognize it isn't optimal as they create false positive alarms and trigger alerts in management software.

-4. If you see event ID 5120 is logged with error codes other than STATUS_CLUSTER_CSV_AUTO_PAUSE_ERROR, it's a sign of a problem.
-Be due-diligent to review the error code in the description of all the event ID 5120's logged be certain.
+4. If you see Event ID 5120 is logged with error codes other than STATUS_CLUSTER_CSV_AUTO_PAUSE_ERROR, it's a sign of a problem.
+Do the due diligence to review the error code in the description of all logged Event ID 5120 events.
 Be careful not to dismiss the event because of a single event with STATUS_CLUSTER_CSV_AUTO_PAUSE_ERROR.
 If you see other errors logged, there are fixes available that need to be applied.

 ## Common issues and solutions

 If you see Event ID 5120, the **Description** field of the event includes a status message that indicates the cause of the event.
 The following list consists of 20 status messages:

-### Status code: STATUS_BAD_IMPERSONATION_LEVEL (0xC00000A5)
+### Status code: STATUS_BAD_IMPERSONATION_LEVEL(0xC00000A5)

 Certain operations, such as renaming, that you perform on files or folders that are on a Cluster Shared Volume may fail with the error "STATUS_BAD_IMPERSONATION_LEVEL (0xC00000A5)".
 This issue occurs when you perform the operation on a CSV owner node by using the context of a process that doesn't have administrator permissions.